djaus2/Soft-ata/README.md

 ## Azure IoT Hub

 - Telemetry can be sent from a sensor connected to the Pico to an Azure IoT Hub.
-Some CD messages can be sent to stop, pause and start such telemetry.
+See [Softata-Console_app_-_Sensors](https://davidjones.sportronics.com.au/softata/Softata-Console_app_-_Sensors-softata.html)Some CD messages can be sent to stop, pause and start such telemetry.
+Control of an actuator via CD Messages is a work in progress.

 ------